brcbanner/takeaway-db-system/DOC.md

 # 🍽️ Takeaway Database Management System
 > **Project:** `takeaway-db-system`
-> **Purpose:** Design and implementation of a database system for managing a piadina (Italian flatbread sandwich) takeaway chain.
+> **Purpose:** Design and implementation of a database system for managing a sandwich takeaway chain.
 > **Language:** SQL / MySQL

 ---